eastgenomics/athena/README.md

 Tested on Ubuntu 18.04.4 and macOS 10.15.4

 ## Usage

+It is written to take in per base coverage data (as output from tools such as mosdepth and samtools mpileup) as input to calculate coverage for target regions defined in a bed file. <br></br>

+The general workflow for generating the statistics and report is as follows: <br>
+- Annotate each region of the bed file with the gene, exon and per base coverage data using `annotate_bed.sh`
+- Generate per exon and per gene statistics using `coverage_stats_single.py`
+- Generate HTML coverage report with `coverage_report_single.py`

 ### Annotating BED file
 The BED file containing regions of interest is first required to be annotated with gene, exon and coverage information prior to analysis.
 This may be done using bedtools intersect (https://bedtools.readthedocs.io/en/latest/content/tools/intersect.html), with a file containing transcript to gene and exon information, and then the per base coverage data. <br>